PrayashShrestha/react_simple-todo/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). the page is hosted at https://prayashshrestha.github.io/react_simple-todo/ Check It out
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The page is hosted at https://prayashshrestha.github.io/react_simple-todo/ Check It out

 ## Available Scripts